Technology for Teaching & Learning

 Students cannot automatically record their Zoom meetings to the “cloud.”
 If you want to view (for spot-check, peer review, or grading purposes) their recordings, students will need to upload the file to one of the following storage services: OneDrive, GoogleDrive, or DropBox.
 Then students will need to make set the file to be “viewable” and provide a link in an assignment or discussion forum within Canvas.

-Depending upon how often your course meets follow the below steps:
+Depending upon how often your course meets, follow the below steps in Zoom or in Zoom Conferences inside Canvas:

-• Select the checkbox next to a recurring meeting
+• Select the checkbox next to Recurring Meeting.

-• Select the appropriate recurrence in the dropdown.
+• Select the appropriate recurrence in the dropdown (daily, weekly, ect.).

-• Select the days in which your course meets by clicking the checkbox next to the day
+• Select the days for your meeting by clicking the checkbox next to the day.

 How can I make sure a Zoom meeting is secure and confidential?